takenet/lime-go/README.md

 }
 ```

-Notifications can be sent by intermediates that are handling the message (like the server) or by the destination of the
+Notifications can be sent by intermediates - like the server that routes the message - or by the destination of the
 message itself.

 The protocol define the following notification events: